apocaliss92/scrypted-advanced-notifier/README.md

 - `Device class`, deviceClass to be used on the HA entity, any of https://www.home-assistant.io/integrations/binary_sensor/#device-class.
 Default to `Motion`

 ## Detection (Available only for Camera/Doorbell devices)
-- `Use NVR detections`, forward and filter notifications coming from NVR.
-Should be activated only for cameras since there is no clean way to distinguish between sensors trigger and cameras
+- `Use NVR detections`, forward and filter notifications coming from NVR
-- `Use NVR images`, keep NVR images, otherwise generate with plugin (Not available yet)
+- `Use NVR images`, keep NVR images, otherwise generate with plugin
 - `Linked camera`, camera linked to this sensor, will act as nearby sensor.
 Any trigger of the sensor will send a notification of the camera set
 - `Whitelisted zones`, zones that should trigger a notification/motion
 - `Blacklisted zones`, zones that should NOT trigger a notification/motion
-- `Always enabled zones`, zones that should ALWAYS trigger a notification/motion, regardless of the activation of the camera
 - `Detection classes`, detection classes that should trigger a notification/motion
-- `Require Scrypted Detections`, ignore detections coming from the camera
-- `Default score threshold`, override of the same plugin config
 - `Score threshold for {eachDetectionClass}`, a specific threshold for each detection class enabled on the camera

 ## Notifier
 - `Always enabled`, enable notifications of this device regardless of the main activation
+- `Always enabled zones`, zones that should ALWAYS trigger a notification/motion, regardless of the activation of the camera
 - `HA actions`, actions to be included in the notification in form of JSON string, i.e. `{"action":"open_door","title":"Open door","icon":"sfsymbols:door"}`
 - `Minimum notification delay`, override of the same plugin config
 - `Skip doorbell notifications`, sensors used as `Custom doorbell button` on the camera will not trigger a notification (available only for Doorbell devices)